My first steps in computing were, I suspect, similar to many others in my peer group:

 Until, that is, 'World of Warcraft' came along.

 I knew about the online gaming phenomena, of course I did, having played 'Ultima' before it was Online.
 Nothing I'd seen really appealed, nothing that I wanted to spend effort on when so much of my time needed to be in other places.
-However, a bad second pregnancy and illness forced me off my feet.
-'Diablo II' got reinstalled on my PC and before my daughter was born I started looking at WoW, and then I *knew*.
+However, a bad second pregnancy and mental illness forced me off my feet.
+'Diablo II' got reinstalled on my PC and before my daughter was born I started looking at Warcraft, and then I *knew*.
 I knew the moment I got the game I'd be hooked, and that gaming would become a part of my life again.